MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/Reset-SmbServerConfiguration.md

 ### -AuditClientDoesNotSupportEncryption

-Enables auditing of the clients attempts to connect without encryption to the server.
-The server logs an audit event when a client attempts to connect to the server without using encryption.
+Resets auditing of the clients attempts to connect without encryption to the server.

 ```yaml
 Type: SwitchParameter